kivanctezoren/ccnn-uq-bootstrap/README.md

 ## 1.1.
 Paper summary

 Uncertainty quantification is an important task for almost any critical application that neural networks are in use.
 Despite that, the literature regarding it is freshly developing.
 There are many novel methods aiming to quantify uncertainty, however most of them do not have the theoretical guarantees regarding the quality of the quantification process.
 This [work](https://ojs.aaai.org/index.php/AAAI/article/view/17434) aims to provide a cheaper and theoretically supported alternative to novel Bayesian alternatives through prospoing a novel bootstrap based framework for the predictive uncertainty estimation.
-The inference procedure of the framework relies on convexified convolutional neural networks, [CCNNs](https://arxiv.org/abs/1609.01000) [2].
+The inference procedure of the framework relies on convexified convolutional neural networks, [CCNNs by Zhang et al.](https://arxiv.org/abs/1609.01000) [2].
 They further apply a "warm start" approach to boostrapping mechanism to reduce the number of sufficient iterations by a sizable amount.
 The authors finally propose a novel transfer learning approach to further increase the usability of their work.

 # 2. The method and our interpretation